alien-droid/Demographic-Analysis/README.md

 # Demographic-Analysis

+For reading the dataset, we recommend creates placing the '.csv' file within a `data` folder inside the `resources` folder.

 ## Problem Statement
 The study conducts an analysis of a sample of the population with the help of Big Data technolo-